element36-io/hyperfridge-r0/docs/INSTRUCTIONS.md

 RISC0_DEV_MODE=true cargo test --features debug_mode -- --nocapture
 ```

-For running the tests with a new ebics respone, lets copy the exising into a new file, then we create the proof for it:
+For running the tests with a new ebics response, lets copy the existing into a new file, then we create the proof for it:

 ```bash
 # simulates the download of ebics file